From supply chain disruptions to labour shortages, COVID-19 has introduced some major challenges to the agricultural industry.

 2. Stay updated on the Temporary Foreign Worker Program

 Temporary foreign workers account for 20% of total employment in Canadian agriculture.
-In March, the Government of Canada exempted seasonal agricultural workers from COVID-19 air travel restrictions.
-At the end of July, the Canadian Government announced a plan to assist farms in paying temporary workers, which includes investing $35 million to improve health and safety on farms and in employee living quarters to prevent the spread of COVID-19.
+In March of 2020, the Government of Canada exempted seasonal agricultural workers from COVID-19 air travel restrictions.
+At the end of July, the Canadian Government announced a plan to assist farms in paying temporary workers, which included investing $35 million to improve health and safety on farms and in employee living quarters to prevent the spread of COVID-19.

-These are just two of the many changes to the program this year.
+These are just two of the many changes to the program in 2020.
 What adjustments will we see in the future?
 Most importantly, how will they affect your hiring budget, risk prevention programs and staff accommodation/transportation requirements?
 Check the Government of Canada website to keep on top of the latest changes to the Temporary Foreign Worker Program in 2021.

 3. Explore AgriInvest